 79. Is Medicinal Cannabis authorized in the country?
-The use of cannabis has been authorized for medicinal use, including inves- tigational activities and granting marketing authorizations for medicines which active ingredient is THC.
+The use of cannabis has been authorized for medicinal use, including inves- tigational activities, and the granting of marketing authorizations for med- icines whose active ingredient is THC, is allowed.
 On January 12, 2020, the General Health Law Regulation on Sanitary Control for the Production, Research and Medicinal Use of Cannabis and its Pharmacological Derivatives was published in the Federal Official Gazette.
 The new Cannabis Regulation is intended to regulate, promote, and mon- itor the use of cannabis and its derivatives for medicinal use.
 The regulation includes provisions regarding primary production, research, manufacturing of pharmacological derivatives and medicines, distribution, advertising, pre- scription, and commercialization.
-This regulation come into force on January 13, 2020.
-However, there is still missing the issuance of specific and special- ized regulation.
+This regulation came into force on January 13, 2020.
+However, the issuance of specific and specialized regulation is still missing.
 80. What are the regulatory authorities with jurisdiction over Medicinal Cannabis?
-So far, the authority responsible for applying and enforcing the regulatory framework in relation to Cannabinoid Drugs is the Federal Commission for Protection against Sanitary Risks (COFEPRIS), which is a decentralized agency of the Ministry of Health, 81.
+So far, the authority responsible for applying and enforcing the regulato- ry framework in relation to Medical Cannabis is the Federal Commission for Protection against Sanitary Risks (COFEPRIS), which is a decentralized agency of the Ministry of Health, 81.
 What is the regulatory framework for the authorization, pricing, and reimbursement of Medicinal Cannabis?
-The General Health Law Regulation on Sanitary Control for the Production, Research and Medicinal Use of Cannabis and its Pharmacological Derivatives recently published, established the authorization of Cannabinoid Drugs only for investigation, production and medicinal use.
+The recently published General Health Law Regulation on Sanitary Control for the Production, Research and Medicinal Use of Cannabis and its Pharmacological Derivatives only established the authorization of Medicinal Cannabis for investigation, production, and medicinal use.
 So far, there is no specific regulatory framework for pricing, and reimbursement of Medicinal Cannabis.
-The primary legislation for the authorization, pricing, and reimbursement of these kind of drugs, is the General Health Law (Ley General de Salud) (HL), its Regulations.
-These law and regulations are supplemented by Guidelines and Official Norms (NOMS) published by COFEPRIS.
+The primary legislation for the authorization, pricing, and reim- bursement of these kinds of drugs, is the General Health Law (Ley General de Salud) (HL), and its Regulations.
+The law and its regulations are supple- mented by Guidelines and Official Norms (NOMS) published by COFEPRIS.
 82. How is the production and import of Medicinal Cannabis regulated and by which agencies/authorities?
-According to the new General Health Law Regulation on Sanitary Control for the Production, Research and Medicinal Use of Cannabis and its Pharma- cological Derivatives the production and import of Medicinal Cannabis is regulated by the National Service for Agro-Food Safety and Quality (SENASICA) and the Federal Commission for Protection against Sanitary Risks (COFEPRIS), which is a decentralized agency of the Ministry of Health.
-And by the Ministry of Economy.
-83. What approval or notifica- tions are necessary to produce or import Medicinal Cannabis?
-The new General Health Law Regulation on Sanitary Control for the Produc- tion, Research and Medicinal Use of Cannabis and its Pharmacological Derivatives establishes that the authorization to sow cannabis for the research and manufacturing purposes, must be processed before SENASICA attaching the research protocol, or the marketing authorization of the drug that is intended to be produced.
+According to the new General Health Law Regulation on Sanitary Control for the Production, Research and Medicinal Use of Cannabis and its Pharmacological Derivatives, the production and import of Medicinal Cannabis is regulated by the National Service for Agro-Food Safety and Quality (SENASICA) and the Federal Commission for Protection against Sanitary Risks (COFEPRIS), which is a decentralized agency of the Ministry of Health, and by the Ministry of Economy.

+83. What approval or notifications are necessary to produce or import Medicinal Cannabis?

+The new General Health Law Regulation on Sanitary Control for the Production, Research and Medicinal Use of Cannabis and its Pharmacological Derivatives, establishes that the authorization to sow cannabis for research and manufacturing purposes, must be processed before SENASICA having attached the research protocol, or the marketing authorization of the drug that is intended to be produced.

-COFEPRIS may authorize public and private establishments that are destined to the manufacturing process, or that import, export or use Raw Material, Pharmacological Derivatives or Cannabis Medicines, which MUST have control books authorized by COFEPRIS, in which the manufacture of batches of Raw Material, Pharmacological Derivatives or Cannabis Medicines destined to obtain sanitary registration for commercialization of research must be registered.
+COFEPRIS may authorize public and private establishments that are used for the manufacturing process, or that import, export, or use Raw Material, Pharmacological Derivatives or Cannabis Medicines.
+Furthermore, such establishments MUST have control books which are authorized by COFEPRIS, in which the manufacture of the batches of Raw Material, Pharmacological Derivatives or Cannabis Medicines that are used to obtain the sanitary registration for commercialization for research, must be registered.